dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 [shelf documentation.]({{site.pub-api}}/shelf/latest)

-To include any *library-level* documentation in the generated docs, you must specify the `library` directive and attach the comment directly above it.
+To include any *library-level* documentation in the generated docs, add a `library` directive and attach the comment directly above it.
 For the how-and-why of documenting libraries, see [Effective Dart: Documentation](/guides/language/effective-dart/documentation#consider-writing-a-library-level-doc-comment).